ngl4/formation_journey/AlgoMarathon/README.md

 - Get a big picture/idea of all the data structures and algorithms (knowing generally all the existing tools)

-- Go through as many problems of the same type as possible to find the general patterns within a set amount of time frame (ie, 1 - 2 hours)

 ## Primitive vs Non-Primitive Data types

 In JavaScript: